 Paying attention to what makes a game ‘fun’ is important whether you’re talking about mobile game design, online gaming, or the development of console games.
 Game balance is a critical feature that helps achieve higher player satisfaction.

-Mark Brown, the founder of a popular Patreon project “Game Maker’s Toolkit,” unveiled a lot of game characteristics to create top titles.
+Mark Brown, the founder of a popular Patreon project, “Game Maker’s Toolkit,” has unveiled several game characteristics needed to create top titles.
 Game balance was among them.
-In his YouTube tutorial about perfect game balance, he mentioned that some companies even had special departments to deal with the game balance concepts.
+In his YouTube tutorial about perfect game balance, he mentioned that some companies even have special departments to deal with game balance concepts.

 - how easily experienced players accomplish goals, and

 Both parties should be satisfied with the gameplay.
-And this is how game balance works.